 - Get immediate feedback from an expert

 In my particular case of achieving my gymnastics goals, I receive my expert coaching from Simon Gibson.
 He is a very skilled personal trainer focused on gymnastics and injury rehabilitation.
 He programmed various individual progressions for my specific goals.
 And I am progressing well.
-If you are in or around Barcelona, I reach out to him.
-He also offers remote coaching.
+If you are in or around Barcelona, I recommend reaching out to him (he always offers remote coaching).

 Having a coach helped me master my gymnastics goals.
 If your goal is to get stronger, find a coach with the know-how on developing your overall athletic performance.

 8. Lastly — Always, Always, Always Have a Plan